 - Relationship Unknown: relationship between the victim and offender has not been established (includes offenders who have not been identified)

 The offender status field provides a count of offenders who are unknown (no suspect information available), unidentified suspects (some information but no positive identification), or identified.
 The status also indicates whether or not the offender has been arrested for the bias crime.
-In the State of Oregon, depending on the severity of the offenses committed with a bias motivation and other circumstances surrounding the crime, bias crime offenders are charged with either the Class C Felony of Intimidation in the First Degree (ORS 166.165) or the Class A Misdemeanor of Intimidation in the Second Degree (ORS 166.155).
+In the State of Oregon, depending on the severity of the offenses committed with a bias motivation and other circumstances surrounding the crime, bias crime offenders are charged with either the Class C Felony of Bias Crime in the First Degree (ORS 166.165) or the Class A Misdemeanor of Bias Crime in the Second Degree (ORS 166.155).
+Senate Bill 577 relating to most recent law can be found here.
 All arrested offenders are identified.